lizhanmit/learning-notes/etl-note/etl-note.md

 - In fact tables
   - Measured values are null: It is often best to keep the null values.
 If you substitute values such as a zero for null, the calculations may become incorrect.
   - Dimensional keys are null: It is best to create an artificial key value that can further describe the meaning of the null.
-This value is can be added to the dimension table itself or stored in a dedicated lookup table, as shown here:
+This value can be added to the dimension table itself or stored in a dedicated lookup table, as shown here:

 ![null-lookup-table.jpg](img/null-lookup-table.jpg)

 - In dimension tables
-  - Not recommending to leave null values
+  - Not recommending to leave null values.

 #### ETL Views